Shiv1178/Git-GitHub_repo1/Readme.md

-# this is Docked repository
+# this is Docked repository which contains required information to work with Docker for Beginners